Skip to main content

 • Enclomiphene ∞ This selective estrogen receptor modulator (SERM) may be included to further support LH and FSH levels, particularly for men prioritizing fertility or seeking to avoid exogenous testosterone administration initially.

-The data generated from these protocols includes not only testosterone and but also markers like hematocrit (to monitor red blood cell count, as TRT can sometimes increase it), prostate-specific antigen (PSA), and lipid profiles.
+The data generated from these protocols includes not only testosterone and estradiol levels but also markers like hematocrit (to monitor red blood cell count, as TRT can sometimes increase it), prostate-specific antigen (PSA), and lipid profiles.
 Each data point contributes to a comprehensive picture, allowing for precise adjustments to the protocol.

 Testosterone Replacement Therapy for Women